orcwg/orcwg/cyber-resilience-sig/coordination/cen-cenelec-wg-9/deliverable-2-5.md

 </details>

-At a high-level our comments center around the folllowing four concerns:
+At a high-level, our comments centered around the folllowing four concerns:

 ### 1. Incorrect assumption that manufacturers should expect similar relationships with open source maintainers and stewards as they have with commercial suppliers